See what the IHS Markit Score report has to say about Amazon.com Inc.

 Short interest is extremely low for AMZN with fewer than 1% of shares on loan.
 This could indicate that investors who seek to profit from falling equity prices are not currently targeting AMZN.

-ETF activity is positive.
-Over the last month, ETFs holding AMZN are favorable, with net inflows of $20.31 billion.
-Additionally, the rate of inflows is increasing.
+ETF activity is neutral.
+ETFs that hold AMZN had net inflows of $11.18 billion over the last one-month.
+While these are not among the highest inflows of the last year, the rate of inflow is increasing.

 PMI by IHS Markit | Positive